abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Actions in JSON Schema

 Versioned definitions of [Resources](#resources) contain a definition called `Actions`.
-This definition is a container with a set of properties that point to the different [actions](#post-action) supported by the resource.
+This definition is a container with a set of terms that point to the different [actions](#post-action) supported by the resource.

 Example `Actions` definition:
 ```json